alwaysai/people-counter/README.md

 To set up the target device & folder path
 `aai app configure`

-To build and deploy the docker image of the app to the target device `aai app deploy`
+To install the app on the target device
+`aai app install`

 To start the app
 `aai app start`